busterswt/openstack-networking/One - Neutron Flat Networking.md

 integration_bridge = br-int
 ````

-The bridge will need to be created manually in OVS if one is not using Chef:
+The bridge will need to be created manually in OVS if you are not using Chef:

 ````
 ovs-vsctl add-br br-int